 About Japanese Food Culture

-This article about Japanese food culture was originally created on August 3, 2017.
-It has been maintained and updated (as of October 23, 2018) to reflect current viewpoints and travel destination trends on our blog.
+This guide is part of our series on Food Travel, Japan Travel, East Asia Travel, and Asia Travel.
+It was originally created on August 3, 2017.
+It has been maintained and updated on our blog (as of December 27, 2018) to reflect current viewpoints and travel destination trends.

 Breakfast in Japan is not anything like the Western counterpart.
 Unless you’re ordering from a western food chain, typically, you won’t find eggs, bacon, orange juice, or boxed cereal in any local dining.
 Breakfast is more like lunch or light dinner.
 It is a substantial meal with full of nutrient and well-balanced ingredients while not being over-filling.
 You will generally be offered: